joegriffin2000/wordle/README.md

 ### How to Play
 Download the repository with all of the files in the same place.
 The idea should be that you can click on the file titled 'Wordle' and it will automatically start running through a terminal window.
 If you run into issues let me know (even if its just a file permissions issue).

+Technically, you are able to run the program by just using commands but you have to activate the virtual environment and then run either wordle_**.py file.
+I can provide the instructions for this by request.

 ## SETUP
 First clone the repository to your device.